hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250521598v1-rethinking-data-mixture-for-large-language-models-a-comprehensive-su.md

 ---
 layout: default
-title: Rethinking Data Mixture for Large Language Models: A Comprehensive Survey and New Perspectives
+title: "Rethinking Data Mixture for Large Language Models: A Comprehensive Survey and New Perspectives"
 ---

 # Rethinking Data Mixture for Large Language Models: A Comprehensive Survey and New Perspectives